-A concussion is a brain injury that can be caused by a blow to the head or by any impact that causes the brain to shake violently inside the skull, according to HSS Assistant Attending Neurologist, Teena Shetty, MD.
-Many people tend to associate concussions with sports injuries but in fact concussions often occur from biking accidents, car accidents, falls, and other types of collisions.
+A concussion is a brain injury that can be caused by a blow to the head or by any impact that causes the brain to shake violently inside the skull.
+Many people tend to associate concussions with sports injuries, but in fact, concussions often occur from biking accidents, car accidents, falls, and other types of collisions.

 You do not need to lose consciousness to have a concussion.
 A concussion can cause a loss of consciousness but more common symptoms may include:

-We recommend cognitive and physical rest following a concussion with a gradual return to previous activities.
-Because concussions vary from person to person, an individual evaluation is recommended to ensure a safe, effective return to cognitive work and physical activity.
+There is no gold standard or the same treatment for every person with a concussion.
+We usually recommend seeing a physician immediately after a head injury or possible concussion.
+Treatment usually begins with cognitive and physical rest with a gradual return to previous activities.
+Because concussions vary from person to person, an individual evaluation is necessary to ensure a safe, effective return to cognitive work and physical activity.